ajdemski/All-About-Me/README.md

 ## Description

-_A Code Review Project from Aaron Demski, In this repository you'll find my index.html Website, css/styles.css, and obviously the README.md._
+_A Code Review Project from Aaron Demski, In this repository you'll find index.html, css/styles.css, and obviously the README.md.
+This repo is a website made all about me so you can learn a little bit more about me!
+Hope you enjoy._

 ## Setup/Installation Requirements